laurapratt87/UR-Cyber-Security-ELK-Stack-Project/README.md

 SSH into the control node and follow the steps below:

 - Copy the playbook file to /etc/ansible.
-- Update the host file to include the webservers and ELK server (and IP addresses).
+- Update the [Ansible Host File](https://github.com/joshblack07/UR-Cyber-Security-ELK-Stack-Project/blob/main/Ansible/hosts.txt) to include the webservers and ELK server (and IP addresses).
 - Run the playbook, and navigate to command line to check that the installation worked as expected.
 - Playbook: [ELK Playbook](https://github.com/joshblack07/UR-Cyber-Security-ELK-Stack-Project/blob/main/Ansible/ELK_Playbook.txt) Location: /etc/ansible/ELK_playbook.yml

-The [Ansible Host File](https://github.com/joshblack07/UR-Cyber-Security-ELK-Stack-Project/blob/main/Ansible/hosts.txt) is updated to include the two webservers and the elk server.

 [GitBash Steps to enable Kibana Dashboard](https://github.com/joshblack07/UR-Cyber-Security-ELK-Stack-Project/blob/main/Linux/GitBash%20Steps.md)